Barrow Neurological Institute at Phoenix Children's

 Clinical trials, registries and education

-Other emerging therapies, including add-on therapies to the three approved treatments above, have been active or are being planned to include Phase 2 and Phase 3 clinical trials at Barrow Neurological Institute at Phoenix Children’s Hospital.
-Registries provided through Cure SMA and the pharmaceutical industry are ongoing and are providing unique data to understand the natural history and outcomes from these combined treatments.
+Other emerging therapies, including add-on therapies to the three approved treatments above.
+We have completed Phase 2 and Phase 3 clinical trials at Barrow Neurological Institute at Phoenix Children’s for this new class of treatment with FDA review leading to possible approval late 2025.

 Our experience at Barrow Neurological Institute at Phoenix Children’s is being shared through educational presentations to local, national and even international audiences.
 Plus, data acquired through these therapy methods is being used to educate, train and provide suggestions for ongoing treatments.
 Many parents are actively involved in program development, education and reviewing standard of care in our outpatient and inpatient services.

-Multidisciplinary care for the SMA patients coming to Phoenix Children’s
+Multidisciplinary care for the SMA patients coming to Phoenix Children’s - 4 years later

 Arizona adopts newborn screening